Suicidal Crisis Intervention

 The Unit for Suicide Research is conducting the “Insight-study” to gain more information on suicide in 45 – 60 year olds.
 For this study, they are looking for people who are bereaved by suicide or who know someone in their environment struggling with mental health problems.
-More information can be found on: http://zelfmoord1813.be/steun-ons/meedoen-aan-onderzoek.
+The results are expected at the end of 2020.

 Psycho-educational session on suicide prevention for the lay public

-While gatekeeper training is a commonly used and effective method to improve the suicide prevention knowledge, attitudes and skills of professionals, less is known about the effect of suicide prevention training targeting the lay public.
-In 2017, VLESP conducted a study looking at the effect of a psycho-educational session for the lay public, examining positive and negative affect, knowledge of suicide prevention, attitudes toward suicide prevention, and levels of hopelessness before and after the intervention.
-284 participants participated in the study and followed a two-hour psycho-educational session on suicide prevention, given by experienced suicide prevention trainers.
+VLESP investigated the effect of a psycho-educational session for the general public.
 Results showed that the knowledge and attitudes of participants improved significantly after the psycho-educational session.
 Moreover, a significant decrease in hopelessness and in negative affect was found when comparing pre- and post-session measures.
 As the outcome of the study showed positive results, these trainings will now be implemented in Flanders.
+Click here for more information.

 Help!
 My child thinks about suicide